adelaide-dotnet/podcast-rss/README.md

 The public URL for the Podcast is https://feeds.feedburner.com/adnug

-## Technical notes
+## Technical notes for Audacity

-1. Use noise reduction effect
+1. Use noise reduction effect (select a quiet bit to analyze and then apply that to the whole recording)
 2. Export as MP3
 3. Encoding - choose VBR smallest size
 4. Audacity Metadata